Cazra/Pwnee2D/README.txt

 Building pwnee.jar from the source code:
 -------------------
-Open a command terminal in the "development" directory and enter the command "ant all"
+Open a command terminal in the "development" directory and enter the command "ant"

-This will create the pwnee.jar in the "latest" directory and it will also create the API docs for Pwnee in the "docs" directory.
+This will create the pwnee.jar in the "latest" directory and it will also create the Javadocs docs for Pwnee's classes in the "docs" directory.